bazbt3/rssupdatemasto/README.md

     "FuckModell": "#NFL #Browns #History",
     "spacebrowns": "#NFL #Browns"}
 ```
 Note: I *chose* to use this method of displaying the data within the `hashtags` file.
-Using an `.ini` with `configparser` one must make the values lower case throughout - configparser converts the key's text to lower case, thus never matching the `term` value.
+(Using an `.ini` with `configparser` one must make the values lower case throughout - configparser converts the key's text to lower case, thus never matching the `term` value).

 ### Files the script creates:
 The code itself creates one file, which can be safely removed *while testing*, but which is necessary to create and retain a history:
 * `rssupdatemasto_base.txt` - the most recent post date, which must be retained to check if any later posts appear.

-### Automating it:
-* To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
-It runs every hour starting at midnight.
-To create and amend it I started with and continue to use the vi editor, which is an experience in itself.
-Anyway, here it is:
-`0 * * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`
-* I found that on a Mac one has to add cron to the list of 'Full disk access apps' - [Crontab Operation not permitted](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted/378558#378558) (*StackExchange*).

-### The other script in the repository:
-* [postmastodon.py](postmastodon.py) - a short script to accept an input and post it to Mastodon.

-### An example .gitignore if using a remote public repository:
+### An example .gitignore file if saving this into a remote public repository:
 ```
 # The files to ignore for this app
 # The masto_app_token.txt file must not be made public, the rest won't cause issues.